Sunlighter/TypeTraitsLib/README.md

 A `[UnionOfDescendants]` attribute can be put on an abstract class; this will cause the Builder to create a `UnionTypeTraits<T>` instance.
 All public or nested public classes in the same assembly which inherit from this class will be made into union cases.
+The union case name will be the same as the type name, unless the `[UnionCaseName("...")]` attribute is used.
 If the abstract class is generic, it is only possible to construct traits for &ldquo;closed&rdquo; generics (in other words you must specify types for the generic parameters).
 The builder ignores descendants that cannot be constructed due to constraints.
 It also ignores descendants that introduce additional generic parameters (because those would lead to an open-ended number of union cases, one for each value of the generic parameter).

 The Builder can also construct traits and adapters for tuples and value tuples with up to seven items.